sihangliu/xfdetector/README.md

 * `memcached-pmem/`: A Memcached implementation (from [Lenovo](https://github.com/lenovo/memcached-pmem)) based on Intel's PMDK library.
 * `patch/`: Patches for reproducing bugs and trying our tool

 This repository provides a Makefile that compiles both XFDetector and test workloads under the root folder.
-Simply
+Simply execute:
 ```
-$ export PIN_ROOT=$(pwd)/pin-3.10
+$ export PIN_ROOT=<XFDetector Root>/pin-3.10
 $ export PATH=$PATH:$PIN_ROOT
 $ make
 ```